CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Influxdb/README.md

 * Playbook deploy Influxdb
 * Apache2 can be installed as reverse proxy SSL / Auth
 * WAF, LDAP, QOS can be handled

+### 2023-11-24: No more Apache2

+* Inlfux use HTTP/HTTP API so put an reverse proxy WAF before is not a good idea ...

 ## Authors